Max Rockall is a member of the firm’s Global Management Board and co-head of the London arbitration team working from London and Singapore.

-He routinely advises energy companies, international corporations and multinationals on a broad range of matters across the disputes spectrum, including negotiations, mediations and international arbitrations.
-He is a regular author on energy disputes with a particular focus on LNG contracts in the Asian gas markets.
+Max routinely advises energy companies and international corporations on new transactions, and contract portfolio reviews, providing advice on the impact of certain provisions and terminology in practice.
+He is a regular author and podcast contributor on energy trends and disputes with a particular focus on LNG contracts in the Asian gas markets.

 He has considerable experience acting for international energy majors, power utilities, gas companies, traders, governments and state-owned companies in negotiations and arbitrations administered under the rules of all major institutions (ICC, UNCITRAL, HKIAC, LCIA and SIAC), under a broad range of applicable laws but specialising in English law matters.